 Pay ScaleThe pay scale for assemblers can range from $18,000 per year at the entry level up to $47,000 per year with experience.
 Once again, your level of training can often dictate your starting pay with a new company, so be sure that your assembler resume is complete.
 We have several samples of effective assembler resumes that you can use to create your credentials.
 Browse our assembler resume samples and use them to advance your career.

 Assembler Resume Questions

-Start with a consistent format that details your position title, the name of the company, the location of the company, and your employment dates for each job.
+The experience section of your resume needs to be engaging and informative.
+Because this section plays such a vital role in your ability to impress hiring managers, you may want a little extra help crafting this part of your document.
+Look to the assembler resume sample for inspiration and remember these tips.Start with a consistent format that details your position title, the name of the company, the location of the company, and your employment dates for each job.
 Include five to eight bullet points under each position.
 Use these points to describe your most important accomplishments and duties.
 Try to include how your work benefitted the company, and, when possible, use metrics to describe your achievements.

 While assemblers may not need special training or education to get hired, you still have to have technical skills to do the job well.
 Most hiring managers will want you to understand how to read blueprints and schematics.
 You may also want to describe your ability to weld, handle inventory, work with shipping and receiving, cut sheet metal, and perform other important tasks.
 You can figure out exactly what technical skills an employer wants to see by reading through the job description carefully.